hplush/slowreader/docs/onboarding.md

 The best way to have 2FA is with a hardware key.
 Remember to store Recovery codes in a secure place in case you lose the key.

+## Encrypt Your Laptop

+Your SSH key to access the repository is stored on your laptop.

+All core team members _must_ enable file system encryption for the machine.

+Check the documentation for your operating system.

 ## Enable signing git commits

 By default, anybody can make commits with your name.